 Accessory Count: 6

-Accessory Details: removable helmet, DC-15 blaster, DC-15 blaster rifle, missile launcher, missile projectile, missile with attached cable
+Accessory Details: removable helmet, DC-15 blaster, DC-15 blaster rifle, missile launcher, projectile, projectile with cable

 Date Stamp: 2008